 And just who would be okay with a $9 flight?
 Can they charge so little because they only put $9 worth of gas in the tank?
 My husband (and constant voice of reason) says that kind of stuff is regulated by the FAA but we’ve all been there–driving long after our gas light comes on, turning off the AC and the radio just in case; breaking up contractions to fulfill that mandatory 1,000 word count.
 I’m not convinced my $600 Dyson won’t crap out on me so I really don’t trust a flight that costs less than a 40-piece Chicken McNuggets.

-YOU WILL GET SCREWED ON LUGGAGE, to infinity and beyond.
 When dealing with a company keen on actively manipulating its customers, it’s virtually unavoidable.
 However, knowing they’re out to screw you from the start will help you prepare.
-Know the policies, pay close attention to what I’m about to tell you, and don’t forget to shave your legs.
+Know the policies and pay close attention to what I’m about to tell you.

 - Avoiding luggage fees on every other airline is simple since traveling with only a carry on is not that difficult.
 If you need to make it happen, you can. ⇠ A quote borrowed directly from my upcoming after-school special titled Cheap Ass: A Travel Blogger’s Story.
 However in this scenario, SPIRIT AIRLINES CHARGES FOR A CARRY ON… like a bitch.
 They actually charge more for a carry on than they do for a checked bag.
 Even Mork from Ork knows this is na-nutty as a fruitcake.